 Just north of Economy Printing, the first contingent of Guardsmen assemble outside St. Mark’s for their initial assault on 12th Street Sunday evening.
 The carnival atmosphere that saturated the West side was about to come to a screeching halt.
 The trigger happy Guardsmen would expend an astonishing 155,000 rounds over the next five days.
 The no shoot order Detroit police had been forced to adhere to was ignored by the Guardsmen.
 Henceforth, it would be an eye for an eye.

 Despite the ever growing presence of the Guardsmen the riot was spreading, not only to the entire west side but also on the east side which had rioted the year before and well knew the routine.
 By midnight Monday Michigan Governor George Romney was on the phone to the White House requesting Army assistance.
 President Lyndon Johnson had previously offered army assistance to Govs.
 Brown of California and Hughes of New Jersey to put down their rebellions.
 Both men, like Johnson, were Democrats.
 No such offer was made to Romney who at the time was the leading Republican candidate for president.
 When Romney requested troops, he was given a bureaucratic cold shoulder.
 Johnson sent his personal envoy, Cyrus Vance, to Detroit to act as a liaison and to stall for time.
 After touring the devastated area with Romney and Cavanagh, Vance transparently quipped, “Is doesn’t look too bad to me.”
 Cavanagh scornfully fired back, “Usually the city isn’t burning.”

-Michigan Governor George Romney and President Lyndon Johnson pictured
+President Lyndon Johnson and Michigan Governor George Romney pictured

 in happier days.
 The Detroit riot would strain their relationship considerably.